trezzuri/erpnext-docs/docs/en/setting-up/email/sending-email.md

 # Sending Email from any Document

-In ERPNext you can send any document as email (with a PDF attachment) by clicking on Menu > Email after opening any document.
+In SOMA you can send any document as email (with a PDF attachment) by clicking on Menu > Email after opening any document.

 ![Send Email](/files/send-email.gif)